-Windfall Creek State Forest, also known as Cattaraugus Reforestation Area # 6, covers 968 acres.
-This state forest is located in Cattaraugus County in the towns of Carrollton and Great Valley.
+Windfall Creek State Forest covers 968 acres.
 The most common recreational uses of this area are hunting, hiking, camping, and fishing.

-A water powered sawmill was located just north of Thorpe Hollow road just past the bridge.
+A water powered sawmill was located just north of Thorpe Hollow Road past the bridge.
 Evidence of house foundations and old fields with rock walls suggest that this state forest was farmed prior to state ownership.

 Hunting and Trapping

 Hunting and trapping are permitted on the property in accordance with all game regulations, unless otherwise posted.
 Traps may not be set on public road right of ways.
 Body gripping traps set on land must be at least 100 feet from public trails.